CloudNativeSDWAN/cnwan-operator/docs/install.md

 Depending on the service registry you chose:

+* For etcd:
+  * a working and reachable etcd cluster
+  * optional: user credentials for etcd
 * For Google Service Directory:
   * a Project in [Google Cloud](https://console.cloud.google.com/) with [Service Directory](https://cloud.google.com/service-directory) enabled
   * a [Google Cloud Service Account](https://cloud.google.com/iam/docs/service-accounts) with at least role `roles/servicedirectory.editor`.
-* For etcd:
+* For AWS Cloud Map:
-  * a working and reachable etcd cluster
+  * a AWS Account
-  * optional: user credentials for etcd
+  * AWS credentials.
+Make sure you read AWS documentation to know how to get credentials, for example [here](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtogetcredentials.html), but we encourage you to do some research the documentation on your own, as there are many ways to get them.

 ### Software